secfurry/sideshow/README.md

 code and configuration changes, it can work on different devices or larger screen sizes.

+_The inky5 feature was added to use the "static_large" feature for the larger_
+_screen, if using the InkyFrame 5, it's recommended to enable that feature._

 See the [InkyFrame](https://github.com/secfurry/inky-frame) repository for compatibility.